arnav-meduri/MyCityAnalysis/my-city-paper.md

 ```
 ![](#my-cell)

-In addition to analyzing the frequency of each type of crime and the number of arrests, we also examined the number of crime incidents that were categorized as domestic versus non-domestic and those that resulted in an arrest versus no arrest, as shown in the charts (**Figures 2**) below.
+In addition to analyzing the frequency of each type of crime and the number of arrests, we also examined the number of crime incidents that were categorized as domestic versus non-domestic and those that resulted in an arrest versus no arrest, as shown in the charts below.
 ```python
 data = pd.read_csv(file_path)